T4RUNN4/Chattogram-Polytechnic-Institute-Bus/README.md

 ## Features

-- <b> Tracking </b>: Track your campus bus in real-time with the info number of seats and possible required time to arrive at the user's stop
+- <b> Tracking </b>: Track your campus bus in real-time with the info number of seats and the possible required time to arrive at the user's stop
 - <b> Lost & Found </b>: A dedicated page for the user to check for their lost items with enough detail to ensure that it's theirs.
-- <b> In-depth Details </b>: Dedicated page for all the routes and all the rules so user can instantly refer to them.
+- <b> In-depth Details </b>: Dedicated page for all the routes and all the rules so the user can instantly refer to them.
 - <b> Drivers Details </b>: Dedicated page for all the bus drivers info.
 </br>
 </br>